hanabi/hanabi.github.io/Reference.md

   * explicit information - negative clues present on the card
   * implicit information - historical / contextual information about the card derived from moves that teammates performed earlier on in the game
 * When this occurs, the clue is meant to be a *Play Clue* on the left-most card **instead** of the chop card.
-* Just like a "normal" *Play Clue* that touches multiple new cards, the chop card (and other other new cards introduced) are not necessarily playable right now.
+* Just like a "normal" *Play Clue* that touches multiple new cards, the chop card (and other new cards introduced) are not necessarily playable right now.
 * For example, in a 3-player game:
   * Alice clues 1's to Bob, which introduces one card on slot 1.
   * Bob plays the 1 and it is red 1.